react-bootstrap/react-router-bootstrap/README.md

 # react-router-bootstrap [![Travis][build-badge]][build] [![npm][npm-badge]][npm]
 Integration between [React Router](https://github.com/reactjs/react-router) and [React-Bootstrap](https://github.com/react-bootstrap/react-bootstrap).

+> **IMPORTANT**: instructions below are for projects using React Router v3 and earlier.
+> To find the latest integration package for React Router v4 and later see [master](https://github.com/react-bootstrap/react-router-bootstrap/tree/master) branch.

 ## Usage

 Wrap your React-Bootstrap element in a `<LinkContainer>` to make it behave like a React Router `<Link>`: